dododoyo/create-bot-template/README.md

 ```bash
 npx create-bot-template <name-of-wrapper> <name-of-bot>
 ```
-`npx create-bot-template <name-of-wrapper> <name-of-bot>`: This command will create a new directory with the name `<name-of-bot>` and generate the necessary template files for a Telegram bot based on the wrapper chosen by the user. **Please ensure the name of project is unique and does not conflict with existing directories.**
+- The above command will create a new directory with the name `<name-of-bot>` and generate the necessary template files for a Telegram bot based on the wrapper chosen by the user. **Please ensure the name of project is unique and does not conflict with existing directories.**

 > Example: `create-bot-template telegraf first-bot`

-- This command creates a folder named 'first-bot'.
-This folder contains template files for coding with the Telegraf wrapper.
+- This command creates a new folder named 'first-bot' with template files for coding with the `Telegraf` wrapper.

 ### Case-2  (only name of the wrapper is entered )